CCI-MOC/lsvd-rbd/architecture.md

 The solution is to do incremental checkpoints, keeping the last N - each contains any new entries since the last checkpoint, plus any remaining entries from the old checkpoint that just rolled out of the N-checkpoint window.
 Support is already there: the extent map keeps D bits, and the object format allows specifying more than one checkpoint which must be loaded before rolling the log forward.

-****stalling** - for consistency the map needs to be updated in write order.
+**[DONE] stalling** - for consistency the map needs to be updated in write order.
 This can be done after an object write completes, but this is complicated, especially in the case of GC writes.
 It's a lot easier to do the update when launching the write, but this raises the possibility of a read before the write is complete.
 (see GC for discussion of a fix)

 Solutions: (1) ignore it, since the write cache should prevent this from ever happening.
 (2) provide a mechanism to stall reads if there are writes outstanding to those addresses.
 In the long run we probably need to do (2), since GC means that the data may not actually be in the write cache.

+Stalling is implemented for both the write cache (i.e. don't overrun the circular buffer) and for the backend, which we declare busy after there are N object writes in flight.

 ## Cleaner (garbage collector)